bigOconstant/RustTetris/CODE_OF_CONDUCT.md

+# Code of Conduct

+## 1. Purpose

-There is no code of Conduct
+There is no purpose or COD.
+I don't believe COD's are almost ever necessary.